George Shibata: Film and television actor

+Professional career and later life

-Meanwhile, Shibata graduated in 1958 from the USC School of Law.
+Shibata graduated in 1958 from the USC School of Law.
 After completing work in his early movie appearances, he passed the California bar exam in 1959 and was admitted to the State Bar in January 1960.
-In late 1960, Shibata joined the District Attorney's Office in Orange County, California.
+In late 1960, he joined the District Attorney's Office in Orange County, California.
 By 1963, he joined the City Attorney's office of Huntington Beach, California.
 In 1964, he married and decided to stay in Huntington Beach as a community to raise his daughter and son.
 During his time as an Assistant City Attorney, Shibata was noted by the local press for aggressively taking on a big oil firm and housing industry attorneys on behalf of the public.
-By 1966, Shibata had moved into private practice, and in 1967, he accepted his final acting role for a television pilot, "The Hardy Boys: The Mystery of the Chinese Junk," (as Ben Foy) starring Tim Matheson and Richard Gates.
-Shibata expressed an interest in politics and served on the Orange County Human Relations Committee, although never seriously pursued elected office.
+By 1966, Shibata had moved into private practice, but continued to act on the side in film and television projects.
+In 1967, he accepted his final acting role for a television pilot, The Hardy Boys: The Mystery of the Chinese Junk, (as Ben Foy) starring Tim Matheson and Richard Gates.
+Shibata expressed an interest in politics, and served on the Orange County Human Relations Committee, although he never seriously pursued elected office.

 Shibata continued in the legal field until his death in 1987.
 He was interred at the cemetery of his alma mater, the U.S. Military Academy at West Point, late that year.